MickyBalladelli/PSUnity/README.md

 ## The PSUnity server

 The PSUnity server is actually two servers in one.
-It accepts commands received by PSUnity cmdlets and maintains and updates the list of monitored objects such as servers, cities, sites, domains etc., it also acts as a policy server for the Unity Web client, without which it wouldnít be able to connect to a port to retrieve object information.
+It accepts commands received by PSUnity cmdlets and maintains and updates the list of monitored objects such as servers, cities, sites, domains etc., it also acts as a policy server for the Unity Web client, without which it wouldn‚Äôt be able to connect to a port to retrieve object information.
 This is a security feature of Unity for preventing malicious games to send information to a third party while you are playing.

 The PSUnity Server can be found under its own folder which contains the entire C# solution: ./PSUnityServer